 316L is the low (L) carbon version of 316, making it more suitable for welding and offering slightly improved corrosion resistance but delivering slightly less strength.
 This is typically countered by the addition of Nitrogen, resulting in the common dual certification of “316/316L” with the strength of the 316L meeting that of the 316 steel.

-400 SERIES - MARTENSITIC AND FERRITIC STAINLESS STEELS
+400 SERIES STAINLESS STEEL - MARTENSITIC AND FERRITIC ALLOYS

 Martensitic Alloys are also magnetic but can be hardened by heat treating which considerably improves their strength.
-Since components are more difficult to machine in the heat-treated stage, Belden typically first machines then heat treats the joints.
+Since components in the stainless steel 400 series are more difficult to machine in the heat-treated stage, Belden typically first machines then heat treats the joints.
 We heat treat, then grind / ream the features and contact faces to the finished size.

 Since it offers corrosion resistance in normal atmosphere but corrodes when exposed to humidity or water over extended periods of time, pins and blocks should be outfitted with a lubricant-retaining boot.
 This way, the friction-bearing pin & blocks are lubricated and not directly exposed to the surrounding elements.